 3. Include a copy of your terms of service and refund policy

-When it comes to disputes, fine print matters.
-Providing proof that your customer agreed to and understood your terms of service at check out or did not follow your policies regarding returns or refunds is critical.
-A clean screenshot of how your terms of service or other policies are presented during checkout is an important addition to your evidence—it is not enough to simply include a text copy of these.
+When it comes to disputes, the fine print matters.
+Providing proof that your customer agreed to and understood your terms of service at check-out or did not follow your policies regarding returns or refunds is critical.
+A clean screenshot of how your terms of service or other policies are presented during check-out is an important addition to your evidence—it's not enough to simply include a text copy of these.

-Do you want to learn more about chargebacks? 🤓
+Do you want to learn more about chargebacks?
+Read the FAQs below: